jupyter-book/thebe/docs/ui.rst

 Status Widget
 =============

+This element will display the status of the kernel, it will update when the kernel sends new messages or when code is executed.
 Configure this UI element as follows.

 Add a :code:`div` element to the page in the desired location.